arangodb/docs/3.9/indexing-working-with-indexes.md

 The function iterates over suitable indexes of the collection and stores the indexed values, not the entire document data, in memory.
-Currently this is implemented only for edge indexes.
+This is implemented for edge indexes only.

 The function returns as soon as the index warmup has been scheduled.
-The index warmup may still be ongoing in background even after the function has already returned.
-As all suitable indexes will be scanned, it may cause significant I/O activity and background load.
+The index warmup may still be ongoing in the background, even after the function has already returned.
+As all suitable indexes are scanned, it may cause significant I/O activity and background load.

 This function honors memory limits.
-If the indexes you want to load are smaller than your memory limit this function guarantees that most index values are cached.
-If the index is larger than your memory limit this function will fill up values up to this limit and for the time being there is no way to control which indexes of the collection should have priority over others.
+If the indexes you want to load are smaller than your memory limit, this function guarantees that most index values are cached.
+If the index is larger than your memory limit, this function fills up values up to this limit and there is no way to control which indexes of the collection should have priority over others.

 It is guaranteed at all times that the in-memory cache data is consistent with